divilla/pgx-json-repository/README.md

 	//builder supports concurrency you only need to define it once for entire project builder, _ := pgxjrep.NewBuilder(conn, ctx)

-	//select all records from relation, Schema.Table will be properly quoted, you can omit schema_name on public schema json, err := builder.Query("schema_name.table_name").All(conn, ctx)
+	//select all records from relation, Schema.Table will be properly quoted,
+	//you can omit schema_name on public schema json, err := builder.Query("schema_name.table_name").All(conn, ctx)

 	//select * from relation where "first_name" = "a" and "last_name" is null and "active" = true